The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 What is Executive Function?

-Imagine your brain as some sort of air traffic control—instead of planes, it watches and controls distractions, feelings, and cravings.
+Picture your brain as some sort of air traffic control—instead of planes, it watches and controls distractions, feelings, and cravings.
 That right there is executive function in a nutshell.
-These mental abilities help you manage your attention, prioritize tasks, pivot when a shiny new opportunity presents itself to you, and not smash the hell out of your phone each time it freezes for the 100th time.
+These mental abilities help you manage your attention, focus on tasks, pivot when a shiny new opportunity presents itself to you, and not smash the hell out of your phone each time it freezes for the 100th time.

-How to find a coach and where to learn if you desire to be an executive function coach
+How to find a coach and where to learn if you want to be an executive function coach

 )(